FamilySearch/GEDCOM/attribute-event-requests/INDI-attribute.md

 ### Used

-- Part of the GEDCOM X specification (but not used by the FamilySearch API, the GEDCOM-X implementation with the largest user base; see <https://www.familysearch.org/developers/docs/guides/facts>)
+- Part of the GEDCOM X specification <https://github.com/FamilySearch/gedcomx/blob/master/specifications/fact-types-specification.md>

+  *Not* used by the FamilySearch API, the GEDCOM-X implementation with the largest user base; see <https://www.familysearch.org/developers/docs/guides/facts>